mattiabellato/mattiabellato/README.md

 ### About me!
-<div align="left">I am a front-end developer specialized in React , I have a strong passion for design and user experience.</div>
+<div align="left">Frontend developer from Italy, I have a strong passion for design and user experience.</div>

 <br/>